This is my personal blog. The views expressed on this page are mine alone and not those of my employer, past or present.

 Removing the watermark

 Since the watermark creates audible distortion, it's worthwhile to try to reduce it.
-I wrote a script that analyzes the block energy and applies some smoothing.
-This is the result so far.
+I wrote a MATLAB script that analyzes the block energy and applies some smoothing.
+This is the result:

 Why do labels watermark tracks?
 Watermarking simplifies copyright enforcement by letting a company track music on peer-to-peer networks.
 "It gives them the ability to put pressure on policy makers and ISPs to do filtering," says Fred Von Lohmann, an Electronic Frontier Foundation attorney.
 That may be about the best explanation you will find.
 See DRM Is Dead, But Watermarks Rise From Its Ashes

 I don't have anything against watermarking, but I have a problem as a consumer when it is poorly implemented and destroys music I've downloaded legally.